flavienbwk/mobcamp/api/README.md

 ### Response

-The response will be object of the following format :
+The response will be an array of objects of the following format :

 | Key name | Value type | Description |
 |----------|-------------|-------------|